hyperstarinthefuture/Deeplearning.ai-Natural-Language-Processing-Specialization/1 - Natural Language Processing with Classification and Vector Spaces/Readme.md

 ### Training Logistic Regression
 - To train a logistic regression classifier, iterate until you find the set of parameters θ, that minimizes your cost function.
+- Để thực hiện Train cho bài toán Logistic Regression Classifier, lặp lại cho đến khi tìm được parameters theta tối ưu cost function.
+- Thuật toán này gọi làm Gradient Descent.
 - This algorithm of training is called gradient descent.
   - ![](Images/09.png)

 ### Testing Logistic Regression
 - You will need X_val and Y_val, Data that was set-aside during trainings, also known as the validation sets and θ.
-1. First, compute the sigmoid function for X_val with parameters θ
+1. First, compute the sigmoid function for X_val with parameters θ (Bước 1: Tính sigmoid function của X_val với Parameters theta)
-2. Second, evaluate if each value of h of Theta is greater than or equal to a threshold value, often set to 0.5
+2. Second, evaluate if each value of h of Theta is greater than or equal to a threshold value, often set to 0.5 (Bước 2: giá trị của h nếu lớn hơn ngưỡng thì positive, ngược lại negative)
 3. compute the accuracy of your model over the validation sets
    - ![](Images/10.png)